 March 12 | Glen Loft 10-12pm

 Instructional Media Fellow

-Title of Hiring Contact: Reference & Instruction Librarian
+Title of hiring contact: Reference and Instruction Librarian

-To be successful in this position, the student must be able to collaborate and communicate effectively with the librarians and library staff.
+To be successful in this position, the student must be able to collaborate and communicate effectively with the librarians and Media Center staff.
 Our ideal fellow would be a creative student who is dependable, organized, able to work independently (with feedback, of course), and comfortable working with deadlines and goals.
-Web development experience and knowledge of HTML and CSS is a must, and experience with basic web-scripting is a plus.
-The student should have experience or familiarity with video creation and editing as well as screencasting software such as Screenr, Captivate or Camtasia.
-Ideally, the student fellow would be familiar with the library and its resources, possess basic information literacy skills, and be excited about libraries, but any student who is creative, motivated and interested in learning more about the library would do well in this position.
+Experience with instructional design, tutorial creation and video production would be a definite plus, as would familiarity with Final Cut, InMotion, iShowU, and Photoshop software; however a student with an aptitude for learning new technology and a willingness to learn video production software and techniques would do well in this position.
+Ideally, the Instructional Media Fellow would be familiar with the library and its resources, possess basic information literacy skills, and be excited about libraries, but any student who is creative, motivated and interested in learning more about the library would be a good fit for us.